hydephp/develop/docs/advanced-features/hyde-pages.md

 #### `get()`

-Get a page instance from the Kernel's page index by its identifier.
+Get a page instance from the Kernel&#039;s page index by its identifier.

 ```php
 // torchlight! {"lineNumbers": false}